chrisfcarroll/Azure-VM-Run/README.md

 ## 2. By using an Azure Data Science Virtual Machine image

-_NB to copy and paste into a non-powershell unix shell, replace the backtick line-continuation marks with backslash before pasting_
+_NB to copy and paste into a non-powershell shell, replace the backtick line-continuation marks with backslash before pasting_
 ```
 ./Create-AzVM-ForDataSciencePython.ps1 ml1 ml1 -location uksouth `
         -gitRepository https://github.com/chrisfcarroll/TensorFlow-2.x-Tutorials `